mrslugmoon/slugmoon-dev-docs/docs/intro.md

 # Intro

-Welcome to Slugmoon Suite Docs!
+Welcome to Slugmoon Developer Docs!
 Here you can learn about all our services and how to use them.

 :::warning